-The results of the repeated measures variance examining analysis in quality of life components showed that there is a significant difference in groups in three evaluation stages in general health, physical limitations, physical functioning and social functioning components.
+The results of the repeated measures variance in examining analysis quality of life components showed that there is a significant difference in groups in three evaluation stages in general health, physical limitations, physical functioning and social functioning components.
 Eta square also shows the amount of effectiveness of mindfulness-based stress reduction program on quality of life in patients with diabetes.